alchemy-charmers/template-python-pytest/README.md

 ### Legacy
 The legacy testing relies on amulet testing, which has become outdated.
-It still works but I would like to look at moving to libjuju to remove the dependency.
+It still works but it would be preferable to look at moving to libjuju to remove the dependency.

 Amulet testing is run with tox via:
 ```bash